EGR-314-Team-204/solarsignal.github.io/index.md

 ## Selected Design:

 ![](https://lh7-us.googleusercontent.com/-74jjEOcOLqmYe8y_dumP0lPtiNK7MmT-U2rlOjLOb_CsrqvCz7Up5lWcngcvPhD5zkk69k9jDZgWyEAuTNPaMG4CUY-izKdjHGGQg-VM2iMagC3b6kNPHrZSxdLyZfB0qpG5wdfYjYkZR2_2KlCQvs)
 After some deliberation we going with the second option.
 The concept behind design two is to have a fully sustainable garden weather station.
 We wanted to incorporate a design that could easily be added to an existing garden.
 On board are a few different features suitable for those who want a garden weather station, some of the sensors include temperature, light sensors, soil moisture monitoring and a motor to control the on board solar panels.
 Having the ability to control the position of the solar panel allows for a source of power.
 The readings of the on board sensors can be accessed and viewed via a wifi connection.
-Mechanically, we will have a watertight seal and the top solar panel section will rotate wusing onboard motor.
+Mechanically, we will have a watertight seal and the top solar panel section will rotate using onboard motor.

 [Back to top](#table-of-contents)